Privacy Policy

 Monitoring — structured application logs and infrastructure metrics for availability and security monitoring.

-Persistent memory — retained as long as your account exists, subject to plan limits:
+Long-term memory — retained as long as your account exists, subject to plan limits (plan names match the pricing page):

-- Free plan: 90 days from last access, then purged.
+- Trial plan (invite-based, free): 90 days from last access, then purged.

-- Pro / Enterprise plans: retained indefinitely while the plan is active.
+- Starter / Pro / Enterprise plans: retained indefinitely while the plan is active, within each plan's memory quota.

 System logs — up to 90 days, then purged or anonymized.

-Internal observability metrics — search-quality monitoring data (BM25 IDF drift logs) is retained for a maximum of 90 days.
+Internal observability metrics — search-quality monitoring data is retained for a maximum of 90 days.
 See "Internal Observability Metrics" above for full details and legal classification.

 Encrypted backups — up to 30 days, then deleted.